traverseda/PyOs/README.md

 Current Status: Imaginary

 A mostly side-effect free UI library inspired by react and imgui.
-Makes heavy use of caching.
-Despite being "immediate mode", is still reasonably efficiant over the network.
+Makes heavy use of caching, thanks to our functional core.
+Despite being "immediate mode", is still reasonably efficient sending draw calls over the network.

+Imgui is by far the easiest UI framework I've ever used, and I think with a caching layer it can have performance on par with retained-mode UIs.